 Abels & Annes, P.C. regularly works with Chicago clients who have suffered back and neck injuries.
-Whether caused by an auto accident, truck accident, bike accident, slip & fall, or lifting a heavy object at work, a back or neck injury can seriously disrupt a person’s everyday life.
+Whether caused by an auto accident, truck accident, bike accident, slip & fall, or lifting a heavy object at work, a back or neck injury can cause a lot of pain and seriously disrupt a person’s everyday life.

-Are Back and Neck Injuries Very Common in Accidents?
+Are Back and Neck Injuries Common after Accidents?

-One of the most common injuries after an accident is back or neck pain.
-Sometimes the back and neck pain can be sudden and severe, but some people do not feel pain until several hours after trauma.
+Back or neck injuries are one of the most common injuries after an accident.
+Sometimes back and neck pain caused by a traumatic incident can be sudden and severe.
+However, some people do not feel pain until several hours after trauma.
+This is mostly due to the large rush of adrenaline that gets rushed into the body moments after an accident occurs.

 Most back and neck injuries are ligament or muscle injuries such as sprains or strains.
 This type of injury hopefully will resolve within a couple months with proper medical care.
-However, sometimes trauma can cause a herniated disc.
+However, sometimes trauma can cause more severe injuries, like a herniated disc.

 What Are Common Issues from Back & Neck Injuries?